-Of course, preliminary and spot research cannot be conclusive for the region or any specific town, and the issue demands dedicated study.
-Cape towns could benefit from an audit of assessments compared to market data, in order to determine what systematic adjustments may be necessary, if any.
-Following such an audit, the region would need to study the impacts of a mass re-assessment, including any systematic effects on individual property owners.
+Of course, preliminary and spot research cannot be conclusive for the region or any specific town.
+The Cape could benefit from a region-wide audit of assessments compared to market data, in order to determine what systematic adjustments may be necessary, if any.
+Following such an audit, the region would need to study the impacts of a mass re-assessment, including effects on town finances and individual property owners.